Lead generation strategies

 What might a prospective student do during their research for their perfect Master programme?
 Some might already start looking at careers websites to get an idea about the industry they want to move into.

 Say your school offers a Masters in Data Science.
 It makes sense to bid for an ad placed on a careers website where the user has searched for Data Analytics jobs.

 This approach of paying for your ad where your message is relevant to the content is called contextual advertising.
-The idea is not completely new; it's always been used in magazine and newspaper ads where you'd chose in which section of the paper your ad should be placed.
+The idea is not completely new; it's always been used in magazine and newspaper ads, where you'd choose in which section of the paper your ad should be placed.

 Leverage digital tools in your Education Marketing Plan